 Gender diversity has also proven to increase the bottom line for businesses.
 A study last year by Boston Consulting Group found that companies with more diverse management teams have 19% higher revenue.

 Having a large number of women in leadership roles also inspires and encourages other women within the company to aspire for senior managerial positions.
 It creates a talent pipeline where women can clearly see progression opportunities for them that are equal to their male colleagues.

 It’s when businesses lack this diversity at the top that more women leave – or their aspiration drops – because they don’t see a place for themselves in leadership positions.
 Not only is this detrimental to employee retention, but also to recruitment.

-So we understand why we need more women in leadership – now how can mentoring help us get there?
+So we understand why we need more women in leadership – now how can mentoring women help us get there?

 Mentoring is one of the most effective ways to enable personal development in organisations, resulting in increased confidence, job satisfaction, and aspiration.
 (If you’re unfamiliar with all the benefits mentoring can have, check out this list).

 Since we’re aware from research that women are falling behind in job applications and struggling with self-promotion – and career mentoring helps support and inspire – it’s an ideal solution.
-Mentoring can help pave the way for more women to aspire to leadership roles within their companies.
+Mentoring women can help pave the way for more women to aspire to leadership roles within their companies.

 Crucially, if companies can instil this culture of female mentorship now, they’re not only supporting their current women, but also those that will enter their organisation in the future.
 This is because 89% of those who have been mentored will also go on to mentor others.

 Mentoring therefore creates a whole culture of learning, development and aspiration within an organisation, making it an effective long-term solution to women in leadership imbalance.

 Our mentoring platform makes setting up a mentoring program easier than ever, matching women with senior mentors in your organisation.
 This takes the manual matching process (and unavoidable bias) out of human hands to achieve the most impactful results!